-It should come as no surprise that kitchens are the most likely room to receive an upgrade or renovation.
-After all, kitchens are the most functional and the most used room in any home.
+It should be no surprise that kitchens are the most likely room to receive an upgrade or renovation.
+After all, kitchens are the most functional and used room in any home.

-If you’re planning to renovate your kitchen in 2019, then now is the perfect time to start looking for design inspiration.
-While contemporary or modern kitchens are the styles what most people tend to choose, there are various other kitchen styles you can consider as well.
+If you plan to renovate your kitchen in 2019, now is the perfect time to start looking for design inspiration.
+While contemporary or modern kitchens are the styles that most people tend to choose, there are various other kitchen styles you can consider as well.

 Today, we’ll take a look at the most popular styles of kitchens, as revealed in the 2018 Houzz Kitchen Trends Survey.
-You can choose to go with any of these styles to create the updated kitchen of your dreams.
+You can choose any of these styles to create the updated kitchen of your dreams.

 1. Contemporary Kitchens